Easy Stored Procedure Output

 Answer:

-Before I go on, let me say I agree that PL/SQL is more powerful (read the original post to see the debate).
+Before I go on, let me say I agree that PL/SQL is more powerful.
 That being said, here are your options.

 1. Test it with REFCURSOR using a FUNCTION and selecting from dual: